Paranormala’s Top 10 Unexplained Phenomena – Part 1

 An Illustration Of Angel Hair From UFOs

-It should be noted that Angel Hair has also, appropriately been associated with sightings of angels.
+It should be noted that Angel Hair has also, according to respected psychics, appropriately been associated with sightings of angels.

 8. The Dropa Stones